-- 1. Physical education graduation requirements: The New York State Education Department requires all students in grades K-12 to attend and participate in a physical education program.
+- 1. Physical Education Graduation Requirements: The New York State Education Department (NYSED) requires all students in grades K-12 to attend and participate in a physical education program.
 Students entering 9th grade until graduation must earn the equivalent of two units of credit in physical education to be eligible to receive a diploma.
-1/4 credit is earned per semester for a total of eight semesters (grades 9-12).
-This accumulates to 2 units of credit necessary to receive a diploma.
+A quarter (1⁄2) credit is earned per semester for a total of eight semesters (grades 9-12).
+This accumulates to two units of credit necessary to receive a diploma.
 Students may not accelerate in physical education. - 2.
-Physical education class requirements: All pupils in elementary grades shall attend and participate in physical education two times per six day cycle.
+Physical Education Class Requirements: All pupils in elementary grades shall attend and participate in physical education two times per six-day cycle.
 All pupils in secondary grades shall attend and participate in physical education for not less than three times in a six day cycle in one semester, and not less than two times in a six day cycle in the other semester. - 3.
-Adapted physical education for any child who has a unique need in physical education: Adapted physical education addresses those students that have an individualized education program under Section 504 of the Rehabilitation Act of 1973, or the Individuals with Disabilities Education Act, and Article 89 of the New York State Education Law.
+Adapted Physical Education (PE) for any Child Who Has a Unique Need in PE: Adapted physical education addresses those students that have an individualized education program under Section 504 of the Rehabilitation Act of 1973, or the Individuals with Disabilities Education Act, and Article 89 of the New York State Education Law.
 Students who have a medical excuse will participate in activity as per physician's recommendations and/or modifications. - 4.
 Curriculum: New York State Learning Standards for Physical Education are used as a guideline for our physical education program in grades K-12. - 5.
 Discipline: Physical Education cannot be withheld from students for purposes of discipline.
 Physical activity will not be used as a form of discipline (e.g., running laps).
 Students shall not sit out of physical education class as response to inappropriate behavior, unless the behavior is deemed unsafe. - 6.
-Staff training/certification for physical education: All K-12 physical education teachers are required to hold a valid New York State Teaching Certificate.
+Staff Training/Certification for Physical Education: All K-12 physical education teachers are required to hold a valid New York State Teaching Certificate.
 Staff development will assist physical education teachers and athletic coaches to learn and improve upon current academic and athletic trends to better meet the students' needs.

-- 7. Physical activity outside physical education classes: Because students should engage in a minimum of 60 minutes of physical activity per day the school district encourages physical activity outside physical education classes. - a.
+- 7. Physical Activity Outside Physical Education Classes: Because students should engage in a minimum of 60 minutes of physical activity per day the school district encourages physical activity outside physical education classes. - a.
 For students in elementary grades, outdoor recess will be offered on a daily basis, weather permitting, and should be used for the purposes of promoting physical activity.
 The entire recess should not be withheld as a form of discipline nor used as classroom make-up time.
 Every child has a fresh start each day.
 Elementary students will also be encouraged to participate in school-sponsored clubs, intramural sports and local recreation programs.
 Whenever appropriate, teachers will incorporate movement and physical activity into daily classroom routines and lessons. - b.
 Students in secondary grades will be encouraged to participate in school sponsored clubs, intramural sports, interscholastic athletics, and local recreation programs.
 Whenever appropriate, teachers will incorporate movement and physical activity into daily classroom routines and lessons. - c.
 Whenever possible, the District will provide facility access to students, families, staff, and the community for physical activity. - d.
 Schools will encourage parents and guardians to support their children's participation in physical activity, to be physically active role models and to include physical activity in family events.